SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning

 So far, the claims lead us to consider high S values as indicating an honest server, and low S values as indicating a malicious server.
 However, the S values obtained during honest training vary from one model/task to another.
 For a more effective method, we need to define the notions of \textit{higher} and \textit{lower} more clearly.
-For this purpose, we will define a \textit{squashing function} that maps the interval $[-\pi, \pi]$ to the interval $(0,1)$, where high S values get mapped infinitesimally close to 1 while the lower values get mapped to considerably lower values.\footnote{From here on we will refer to the values very close to 1 as being \textit{equal} to 1, since that is the case when working with limited-precision floating point numbers.} This allows the clients to choose a threshold, such as $0.9$, to separate high and low values.
+For this purpose, we will define a \textit{squashing function} that maps the interval $[-\pi, \pi]$ to the interval $(0,1)$, where high S values get mapped infinitesimally close to 1 while the lower values get mapped to considerably lower values.\footnote{From here on we will refer to the values very close to 1 as being \textit{equal} to 1, since that is the case when working with limited-precision floating point numbers.} This allows the clients to choose a threshold to separate high and low values.

 Our function of choice for the squashing function is the logistic sigmoid function $\sigma$.
-To provide some form of flexibility to the clients, we introduce two parameters, $\alpha$ and $\beta$, and define the function as follows:
+To provide some form of flexibility to the clients, we introduce two hyper-parameters, $\alpha$ and $\beta$, and define the function as follows: